Foraging is for everyone!

 The Wild Dryad

-Shane Alden is a self-taught illistrator, botanist, and educator who has been featured on the Chicago Tribune, the Wild Edible World Podcast, and more.
+Shane Alden is a self-taught illustrator, botanist, and educator who has been featured on the Chicago Tribune, the Wild Edible World Podcast, and more.
 Shane has traveled to several countries and cities for his research on plants and ecology.
 He believes that creating a healthy environment through hands-on learning and research can aid anyone who is willing to learn about the natural world around them.
 You can find Shane at www.thewilddryad.com or on all socials as @the_wild_dryad.

 Max McCormick